In a separate article, we explain what plugins are and how you can use these to enhance your blog’s functionality.

 Once you have deactivated these plugins, click on the Inactive link on the menu at the top of the page …

-Once you have ticked all the check boxes next to the plugins that you want deleted, select Delete from the Bulk Actions dropdown menu …
+Once you have selected all the plugins that you want deleted, select Delete from the Bulk Actions drop-down menu …

-A list of all selected plugins will display in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …
+A list of all selected plugins will show up in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and delete all of the plugins listed …

-In addition to the methods shown above, you can install WordPress plugins to manage your WordPress plugins.
+In addition to the methods shown above, you can use WordPress plugins that let you manage your WordPress plugins.

 Health Check & troubleshooting